cloudbase/wnbd/README.md

 ### ETW

+Error, warning and info ETW events will end up in the ``System`` section of the Windows Event Log.

-For the `ETW` provider you will need the utilities `tracelog` and `tracerpt` from the WDK binary folder.
+Debug messages can be retrieved using tracing sessions, leveraging the `tracelog` and `tracerpt` tools from the WDK binary folder.

 To start a trace session one can use:
 ```CMD